bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 ## Benchmark

 To evaluate it, I plug it in to ndarray's benchmarks.
-Ndarray can already use OpenBLAS, and it's easy to plug in this new code too.
+Ndarray can already use OpenBLAS, and it’s easy to plug in this new code too.

 The benchmark problem is a matrix multiplication where *A* is 128-by-10000 and *B* is 10000-by-128.

-Let's see how they compare, the new code first:
+Let’s see how they compare, the new code first:

 <pre>
 test mat_mul_f32::mix10000         ... bench:  23,711,252 ns/iter (+/- 479,749)